jandelgado/rabtap/README.md

 accordingly.
 To set the publishing delay to a fix value, use the `--delay` option.
 To publish without delays, use `--delay=0s`.
 To modify publishing speed use the `--speed` option, which allows to set a factor to apply to the delays.

+When the `--confirms` option is set, rabtap waits for publisher confirmations from the server and logs an error if a confirmation is negative or not received (slows down throughput),

+When the `--mandatory` option is set, rabtap publishes message in mandatory mode.
+If set and a message can not be delivered to a queue, the server returns the message and rabtap will log an error.

 The general form of the `pub` command is
 ```